rajahaseebfayyaz/restaurantWebApp/README.md

 - As a Site User, I can, if I'm registered, create my post
 - As a Site User, I can, if I'm logged in, edit and delete my created posts if I want to
 - As a Site User, I can easily see the links in the footer and contact the creator of the website
 - As a Site User, I can see the correct error message when i do something wrong or go to a forbidden link
+- Menu lists issue, on list was not showing up.

 ## Site Owner Stories
 - As a Site Owner, I want to restrict access to sections of an app to unauthenticated users so that basic standards of data protection are met